GENERAL MOTORS (CENTRAL FOUNDRY DIVISION)

 On this page:

-- What Is Being Done to Clean Up the Site?
+What Has Been Done to Clean Up the Site?

-The cleanup of the GM site is ongoing and is being addressed in stages: immediate actions, which included the installation of a cap on the Industrial Landfill at the site in the late 1980’s to prevent the surface flow of contaminants and reduce potential air exposure from contaminants, and long-term cleanup phases focusing on the cleanup of St. Lawrence and Raquette River system sediments; excavation and removal of contaminated on-site soils; removal of contaminated soil and sediment on St. Regis Mohawk Tribal properties (including Turtle Cove); and treatment of contaminated groundwater.
+The cleanup of the GM site is ongoing and is being addressed in two stages: immediate actions, which included the installation of a cap on the Industrial Landfill at the site in 1987 to prevent the surface flow of contaminants and reduce potential air exposure from contaminants, and long-term cleanup, focusing on the cleanup of St. Lawrence and Raquette River system sediments, excavation and removal of contaminated on-site soils, removal of contaminated soil and sediment on St. Regis Mohawk Tribal properties (including Turtle Cove), and collection and treatment of contaminated groundwater.

 River Sediments, Lagoons, Soils and Groundwater: The remedy selected by EPA in the site’s December 1990 Record of Decision, or ROD, includes dredging and excavating contaminated materials, followed by on-site treatment and disposal of residual contamination and groundwater extraction and treatment.
 EPA later updated the remedy to allow for off-site disposal, rather than on-site treatment of certain remediation wastes.

-In the fall of 2003, GM completed the removal of contaminated soils at the toe of the slope of the Industrial Landfill.
+n 2003, GM completed the removal of contaminated soils at the toe of the slope of the Industrial Landfill.

 The remediation of the North Disposal Area, which included the demolition of aeration basins, waste water treatment buildings and Butler Building, and excavation of the contaminated soils underlying these buildings, was completed in 2014.
-The excavation of the East Disposal Area was completed in early 2015.
-During the 2015 season, activities included the creation of a 150-foot landfill setback – a waste-free buffer zone along the Tribal border and the St. Lawrence River.
-Work also began on the replacement of the multi-layered engineered cap on the Industrial Landfill.
-Remaining activities will include the installation of a permanent groundwater treatment system, completion of the Industrial Landfill cap, and dredging of a 10 million gallon lagoon.
-Additional work will include removal of contaminated soils and sediments from an off-site Tribal property.
-Cleanup work is expected to be completed in 2017.
+The excavation of the East Disposal Area was completed in 2015.
+Also in 2015, a 150-foot landfill setback – a waste-free buffer zone along the Tribal border and the St. Lawrence River--was created.
+The replacement of a temporary cap on the Industrial Landfill, with a multi-layered engineered cap, was complted in 2017.
+The dredging of a 10-million gallon lagoon was completed in 2019.
+Ongoing activities include the construction of a groundwater collection and treatment system.It is anticipated that this work will be completed by fall 2020.
+Additional work will include the removal of contaminated soils and sediments from a Tribal property.
+It is anticipated that this work will be completed in 2021.

 What Is the Current Site Status?